trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/README.md

-# Domain-Specific Llama SFT for Generative AI Q&A (Updating...)
+# Domain-Specific Llama SFT for Generative AI Q&A

 ## About this Project
 This project, **Domain-Specific Llama SFT for Generative AI Q&A** was developed following my participation in the **AWS ASEAN LLM League 2025**, an enriching experience hosted by **AI Singapore** and **AWS** for the ASEAN regions.